-Thakeham raising money per mile, per staff member to St Catherine’s Hospice in place of the cancellation of this year’s Dragon Boat Race.
+Thakeham is raising money per mile, per staff member, for St. Catherine’s Hospice in place of the cancellation of this year’s Dragon Boat Race.

-The clean took place on the South coast to clean up litter over 12 miles between Hove and Worthing Pier.
+The clean-up took place on the South coast to clean up litter over 12 miles between Hove and Worthing Pier.

 70 Thakeham staff members, equivalent to one-third of the Thakeham team, volunteered for the clean, part of National Beach Clean Week.

-Great British Beach Clean is a week-long event that runs from the 19th– 23rd of September and encourages organised beach clean-ups all over the UK.
+The Great British Beach Clean is a week-long event that runs from September 19–23 and encourages organised beach clean-ups all over the UK.